typestack/routing-controllers/README.md

     }
     ```

-    This class will register routes specified in method decorators in your server framework (express.js).
+    This class will register routes specified in method decorators in your server framework (express.js or koa).

 2. Create a file `app.ts`